Brain and Decision

 Prerequisites: Background in neuroscience, psychology, or economics + instructor consent.

 Bldg 420, Room 470

 This seminar explores how emerging findings at the interface of neuroscience, psychology, and economics combine to inform our understanding of how the brain makes decisions.
-Topics include neural processes related to reward, punishment, reflection, risk, time, and social interaction, as well as theoretical implications and practical applications.
-We will also consider the possibility of extending individual brain and behavioral data down to physiological and up to aggregate levels of analysis.
+Topics include neural processes related to reward, punishment, probability, risk, time, reflection, and social interaction, as well as theoretical implications and practical applications.
+We will briefly touch on the possibility of extending individual brain and behavioral data down to physiological and up to aggregate levels of analysis.

 Glimcher PW, Camerer C, Poldrack RA, Fehr E (2009).
 Neuroeconomics: Decision making and the brain.
 New York: Academic Press. (for a deeper dive: optional, specialist, and free!)

 Classes 1-2 will provide minimal background in neuroscience, psychology, and economics in the form of lectures and discussions.